-We will share with you everything you need to know before visiting the Palace of Versailles, an incredible location filled with history and French savoir-faire (know how) that gathers the power and splendor of the French Monarchy.
+We’ll be sharing with you everything you need to know before you visit the Palace of Versailles, an incredible location filled with history and French savoir-faire (know how) that gathers the power and splendor of the French Monarchy.

 The origins of the Palace of Versailles go back to the XVII century.
 The King at the time, Louis XIII, would often go there to hunt and eventually decided to build a place where he could stay the night.
-Little by little this place gained more importance to the monarch, not only for hunting, but as a place to retreat and disappear.
+Little by little this location became more and more important to the monarch, not only for hunting, but as a place to retreat and disappear.